bzshang/PI-AF-SDK-Clues/README.md

 Most of the content it includes is inspired from real development support cases and PI Square questions.
 You should see more content added to this project in the near future as we continue to import our existing snippets into this project.
 It is currently in a very early state and you should consider it beta for now.
 We would really like your feedbacks as well as your contributions.

 # How it works?
-* Each applet has its own class, and its own command line parameters.
+* Each applet has its own class
 * Each applet has its own command line parameters

 # Command line